Everyday Black History: Afro Appreciation

-Jerry Lawson was a electrical engineer who was a pioneer in the game omg industry in the 1970’s and 80’s.
+Jerry Lawson was a electrical engineer who was a pioneer in the gaming industry in the 1970’s and 80’s.
 He is responsible for development of the interchangeable video game cartridge.
 Check out the podcast for more info.
 Enjoy!

 Dr Treena Arinzeh is a Biomedical Engineer and Professor who is a pioneer in STEM CELL research and made many breakthroughs in the field.
-She also involved in the community and example for young people of color.
+She's also involved in the community and an example for young people of color.

 Donna Auguste is a successful businesswoman, Engineer and philanthropist who founded her own software company which she sold for $147 million in 2001.
 She also worked for Apple and other tech companies.
 Enjoy

-Tom Mboya was a independence activist, Trade Unionist and the one of the Founding Fathers if Kenya’a Independence.
-He also spearheading programs beneficial to several African countries including Airlift African which allowed Africans to study in the US.
+Tom Mboya was a independence activist, Trade Unionist and the one of the Founding Fathers of Kenya’a Independence.
+He also spearheaded programs beneficial to several African countries including Airlift African which allowed Africans to study in the US.
 Enjoy!

 Kimberly Bryant is an electrical engineer and technologist who worked at several companies in the biotech and pharmaceutical fields.
 She is known for establishing Black Girls Code which teaches basic computer programming to young girls to increase the percentage of Black women in the tech fields.
 Enjoy